Murder Ahoy!

-Murder Ahoy! is a 1964 British film directed by George Pollock, based on elements from Agatha Christie's 1952 novel They Do It With Mirrors on a mostly original screenplay adaptation by David Pursall and Jack Seddon.
+Murder Ahoy! is a 1964 British film directed by George Pollock.
 This was the fourth, and final, film in a series featuring Margaret Rutherford playing Miss Jane Marple for MGM between 1961-1964.
-Along with the previous three films Murder, She Said (1961), Murder at the Gallop (1963), Murder Most Foul (1964), Rutherford's supporting cast included Charles 'Bud' Tingwell as (Chief) Inspector Craddock and Stringer Davis (Rutherford's husband) as Mr. Stringer.
+Along with the previous three films Murder, She Said (1961), Murder at the Gallop (1963), Murder Most Foul (1964), Rutherford's supporting cast included Charles 'Bud' Tingwell as (Chief) Inspector Craddock and Stringer Davis (Rutherford's husband) as Mr Stringer.
 It was produced by Metro-Goldwyn-Mayer and the film score was by Ron Goodwin.
-Location shots included Denham Village and St Mawes, Cornwall.
+Shooting locations included Denham Village and St Mawes, Cornwall.

-Unlike the previous three films that were adapted from Christie novels, this film used an original screenplay.
+Unlike the previous three films, which were adapted from Christie novels, this film used an mostly original screenplay by David Pursall and Jack Seddon, which used elements from Agatha Christie's 1952 novel They Do It With Mirrors.

 Plot

-An old wooden-walled warship, HMS Battledore, has been purchased by a trust for the rehabilitation of young criminals.
+An old wooden-walled warship, HMS "Battledore", has been purchased by a trust for the rehabilitation of young criminals.
 Shortly after joining the board of the trust, Miss Marple witnesses the sudden death of a fellow trustee, who has just returned from a surprise visit to the ship, much disturbed by something he saw there.
 He dies without revealing his discovery.
 Miss Marple obtains a sample of his snuff, which is found to have been poisoned.

-Resolving to learn what the trustee had discovered, she visits the ship, while her confidante Jim Stringer investigates on shore.
+Resolving to learn what the trustee discovered, she visits the ship, while her confidant Jim Stringer investigates on shore.
 Captain Rhumstone takes an immediate dislike to her, and makes a sarcastic comment to First Mate Breeze-Connington.
-His distress intensifies when she announces her intention to remain on board several days, and to sleep in the captain's quarters, obliging him to move into the first mate's cabin.
+His distress intensifies when she decides to remain on board several days, and to sleep in the captain's quarters, obliging him to move into the first mate's cabin.

-That night, Marple signals to Stringer to request that he tail the sailors that just went ashore.
-Stringer finds that they are robbing houses, and takes their dinghy to row to the ship and inform Marple.
+That night Miss Marple signals to Stringer to request that he tail the sailors who just went ashore.
+Stringer finds that they are robbing houses, and takes their dinghy to row to the ship and inform Miss Marple.
 Lieutenant Compton overhears their conversation and is heading down to tell the Captain when he is murdered with a sword and then hanged from a mast.
 As the police investigation proceeds, the assistant matron is killed, apparently by an injection of poison.
 The investigation interferes with the ship's traditional celebration of Trafalgar Day.
 The captain blames Miss Marple, and begs Chief Inspector Craddock to find a way to get her off the ship.

 Miss Marple sets a trap.
 First, she persuades Craddock to allow the crew to go ashore for their Trafalgar Day celebration.
 Then, she announces to the crew that she knows that the poison was administered using a mousetrap as a booby-trap, and she hints that she soon will reveal the murderer's identity.
 With the crew ashore, Craddock and his assistant Sergeant Bacon hide in the ship to watch for the murderer.
-As Marple snoops around, she encounters Lieutenant Commander Dimchurch skulking about.
+As Miss Marple snoops around, she encounters Lieutenant Commander Dimchurch skulking about.
 He says he stayed behind due to seasickness.